Note: This post contains affiliate links. As always, we only link to products we’ve used and that we think add value to our readers.

-Kilkenny, located in southeastern Ireland, was the last stop on our Irish road trip and possibly our favorite.
+Kilkenny, located in southeastern Ireland, was the last stop on our one-week Irish road trip and possibly our favorite.
 Despite its small size—approximately 25,000 residents—Kilkenny has everything visitors want in an Irish city: A proper castle, scads of medieval history, cozy pubs, ancient churches, and lively locals.
 We spent one full day there and hit many of the highlights.

 Though I hate to admit it, I’d been underwhelmed by some of Ireland’s castles up until this point.
-(Several appeared to be little more than dilapidated heaps of stone, though I’m sure they were spectacular 500 years ago…).
+Several appeared to be little more than dilapidated heaps of stone, though I’m sure they were spectacular 500 years ago.

 But Kilkenny Castle blew away my expectations in a good way.
 It was originally constructed in 1195, and was the powerful Butler family’s residence for centuries.

 The expenses of maintaining the castle eventually became too much for the family, and they sold it in 1967 for a whopping £50.
 Since then, the weather-beaten castle has undergone massive restorations.

 Further Reading: What to Pack for Ireland in Winter